lucas-mior/brn2/README.md

   safely fail without renaming).
   * By default, files which were not specified in the rename list will be unaffected.
 If you try to rename `a` to `b`, but `b` was not specified in the rename list, this rename won't happen.
-Supply the `--implict` command line option to force this swap, then `a` will become `b` and `b` will become `a`.
+Supply the `--implicit` command line option to force this swap, then `a` will become `b` and `b` will become `a`.
   * New file names that match existing files will be compared against the